 Happy AFRICA Day!

-Today we celebrate Africa Day!
-Africa Day commemorates the formation of the Organisations of African Unity (OAU) on the 25th of May 1963 as well as the African Union (AU) in 2002.
+Today we celebrate Africa Day, commemorating the formation of the Organisations of African Unity (OAU) on the 25th of May 1963 as well as the African Union (AU) in 2002.

 The cornerstone of the U.S. African Development Foundation (USADF), is our African-led, grass-roots development approach.
 USADF values the continent and celebrates the dynamism of our African staff, partners and communities that are making a difference in the lives of Africans across the continent.